ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

    * [Standard Input/Output (stdio)](https://modelcontextprotocol.io/docs/concepts/transports#standard-input%2Foutput-stdio) - Direct process communication
    * [Server Sent Events (SSE)](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#streamable-http) or Streamable HTTP - web-based streaming communication

+### You have several options for deploying MCP:
+1. Local Development: Host both MCP clients and servers on the same local machine

+2. Hybrid Setup: Run an MCP client locally and have it communicate with remote MCP servers hosted on a cloud platform like GKE

+3. Full Cloud Deployment: Host both MCP clients and servers on a cloud platform.

+> Important Note: while GKE supports hosting MCP servers with stdio transport (through multi-container pods or sidecar patterns), streamable HTTP transport is the recommended approach for Kubernetes deployments.
+HTTP-based transport aligns better with Kubernetes networking principles, enables independent scaling of components, and provides better observability and debugging capabilities.

 ## Before you begin

 Ensure you have the following tools installed on your workstation